LaMoure in LaMoure County, North Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Political Subdivisions.

 Location.
 46° 21.718′ N, 98° 17.495′ W. Marker is in LaMoure, North Dakota, in LaMoure County.
 Marker is at the intersection of 4th Avenue Northeast and 2nd St. NE, on the right when traveling west on 4th Avenue Northeast.
 Touch for map.
 Marker is at or near this postal address: 202 4th Ave NE, Lamoure ND 58458, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
 Steamboats on the River (approx. 0.6 miles away); Honorable Milton R. Young (approx. 0.6 miles away); Symbol of Freedom (approx. 0.6 miles away); Civilian Conservation Corps Project (approx. 0.9 miles away); Carroll House (approx. 15.3 miles away); Stagecoach Relay Station (approx. 15˝ miles away).

 Credits.
 This page was last revised on January 16, 2018.
-This page originally submitted on January 13, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 48 times since then and 2 times this year.
+It was originally submitted on January 13, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 95 times since then and 2 times this year.
 Photos: 1, 2. submitted on January 13, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.